SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 The recommended method is to use `build_loss_objective` with the optimizer of your choice.
-This method can thus be paired with global optimizers from packages like NLopt.jl which can be much less prone to finding local minima that local optimization methods.
+This method can thus be paired with global optimizers from packages like NLopt.jl which can be much less prone to finding local minima than local optimization methods.
 Also, it allows the user to define the cost function in the way they choose as a function `loss(sol)`, and thus can fit using any cost function on the solution, making it applicable to fitting non-temporal data and other types of